 If it’s not busy, you can park at this location, but in summer, you’ll most likely park your car somewhere along the main road, Estrada do Cabo da Roca.
 Ensure not to block traffic, as this is a busy road.

-Be careful with your vehicle, too, as you’ll drive offroad once leaving the main road!
+Be careful with your vehicle, too, as you’ll drive off-road once leaving the main road!
 You can leave your vehicle here or here.
 Do NOT leave any valuables behind!

 Practical information about hiking to Praia da Ursa Trail

 The hike down to Praia da Ursa takes about 30 to 40 minutes.
 Depending on your fitness levels, this trail is doable for most people, but there is no clear path to follow.
-The trail is uneven and very rocky.
-It can also be steep at times.
-Sometimes, you might have to scramble on rocks to get up or down.
-Here are some general tips.

 Portugal Hiking Tip